|

 Where to Stay in Paris: A Complete Guide for First Timers

-Paris was one of my first international travel experiences after I graduated from college and left the US for the first time in my life.
+Paris was one of my (Matt here, the resident French speaker in this corner of the internet!) first international travel experiences after I graduated from college and left the US for the first time in my life.
 I took French for seven years in school, and I was incredibly excited to put it to good use in Paris.

 I distinctly remember the first time I spoke French to a Parisian (she was the cashier at a gluten free bakery) and she spoke back to me in French, rather than English (which was the norm, at that point).
 I was elated – I’d finally made it!